-SSWC qualifiers and World Masters Championships may be played in adverse weather conditions, much like a football game.
+SSWC qualifiers and World Championships may be played in adverse weather conditions, much like a football game.
 Teams accept these conditions when entering.
 If it becomes necessary in the judgment of the tournament committee, playing procedures may be modified.
 If game times must be reduced because of time limitations due to inclement weather, or other acts of God, the following methods may be implemented, in priority order:

 - A. Games may be reduced to five innings, with the 5th inning being the open inning.
-A game reduced to five innings becomes official only after the completion of five innings, or 41⁄2 innings with the home team ahead. - B. Batters may have a one-one count when they enter the batter's box. - C. In severe time restrictions, the batter may be allowed only one pitch.
+A game reduced to five innings becomes official only after the completion of five innings, or 41⁄2 innings with the home team ahead. - B. In severe time restrictions, the batter may be allowed only one pitch.